TerryCavanagh/super-hexagon-neo-issues/README.md

 # super-hexagon-neo-issues
-A repo for tracking issues related to the Super Hexagon Neo branch
+A public repo for tracking issues related to the Super Hexagon, on all platforms